-The Council has invested £3 million in the CCLA Property Fund and £7 million in the Lothbury Property Fund.
-During 2020/21 the Council invested £5 million in the Artemis Multi-Asset Fund and in 2021/22 invested £5 million in the Fidelity Multi-Asset Fund.
 The units in all of these funds are valued based on the overall valuation of the funds.
 The Council is generally free to divest itself of its investments at any time and would receive a payment based on the number of units held multiplied by the quoted redemption price per unit.
 These investments are treated as available for sale financial instruments and have therefore been revalued as at the balance sheet date based on the redemption value as at that date.
 The change in valuation has then been credited or debited to Other Comprehensive Income and Expenditure and is currently reversed out through the MiRS.
 When the Council redeems these investments, the excess over the original investment will be charged to Other Comprehensive Income and Expenditure and credited to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement.